[pullquote_right]Nothing is more powerful than a video whose time has come.[/pullquote_right]

 02. Somebody That I Used To Know (358,094,942)

 Gotye came out of left field and dropped a mega hit upon the world.
 Of course, just as with Carly Rae Jepson’s “Call Me Maybe” it took another spurt of star power to take it to the next level.
 A group simply known as “Walk of the Earth” performed a cover of this powerful track using a single guitar and five players.
 Confused?
 Then you’re not one of the 140 million people who watched it on YouTube.
 Awesome.

 01. Oppa Gangnam Style!
 (1,010,321,921)

-If you were alive over the past few months then you already knew that a Korean pop star by the name of PSY and his popular ‘Jockey Dance” were the most amazing phenom of 2012.
+If you were alive over the past few months then you already knew that a Korean pop star by the name of PSY and his popular ‘Jockey Dance” was the most amazing phenom of 2012.
 With people across the planet mimicking the dance routine in clubs everywhere, and the song going viral faster than a medieval plague.
 Gangnam Style is, in a word, ridiculous.

-Uploaded to YouTube on July 15, 2012, the video (as of this writing) has a whopping 1 Billion plus views and counting, Yep… a pudgy Asian guy, doing a funky dance was worthy of 1 Billion views on YouTube, proving that no one has any idea of how to really make a mega hit.
+Uploaded to YouTube on July 15, 2012, the video (as of this writing) has a whopping 1 Billion plus views and counting, Yep… a pudgy Asian guy, doing a funky dance was worthy of 1 Billion views on YouTube, proving that no one has any idea of how to really make a mega-hit.